SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 In the above example the created channel is named `InboundOrders`.

-Normally, you need not access to the individual channels or bindings directly, however there may be times, such as testing or other corner cases, when you do.
+Normally, you do not need to access the individual channels or bindings directly, however there may be times (such as testing or other corner cases) when you do.

 Aside from generating channels for each binding and registering them as services in the container, Steeltoe Streams also generates a service that implements the interface.
 That means you can have access to the interfaces representing the bindings or individual channels by injecting the binding interface into your application component.